neoladsouza/neoladsouza/README.md

 Would you take a look at that spectacular United Airlines Boeing 787 Dreamliner flying on sustainable aviation fuel?

-Anyway, I’m a junior studying Computer Science and Geospatial Data Science at the University of Maryland, College Park!
+Now back to me!
+I’m a junior studying Computer Science and Geospatial Data Science at the University of Maryland, College Park.
 I'm passionate about putting humans (that's you!) at the forefront of design and technology.

 🧭 [My LinkedIn](https://www.linkedin.com/in/nldsouza/) | 📫 neola.laurend@gmail.com